Ipstenu/dreamobjects/readme.txt

 = 3.5.1 =

-December 2, 2014 by Ipstenu
+December 11, 2014 by Ipstenu

-* Changed SDK to newest version: 2.7.7
+* Changed SDK to newest version: 2.7.9
+* Corrected deprecated warning with WP-CLI

 = 3.5 =